rust-embedded-community/tb6612fng-rs/examples/stm32f4-single-motor-example/README.md

 * `AI2` on `PB4`
 * `PWMA` on `PB10`

+Don't forget to pull the `STBY` pin high, otherwise nothing will happen!

 Furthermore, the example uses a button connected on `PC13` which is e.g. present on the mentioned board.

 The example continuously cycles through all speeds from full backwards to full forward (in 1% steps) and the button can be used